glacambre/firenvim/README.md

 #### Other browsers

 Other browsers aren't supported for now.
 Opera, Vivaldi and other Chromium-based browsers should however work just like in Chromium and have similar install steps.
-Brave and Edge might work, Safari doesn't (it doesn't support Webextensions).
+Brave, Edge, and Arc might work, Safari doesn't (it doesn't support Webextensions).

 ## Permissions